Tips for Visiting the Vatican - Smallest Country in the World

 In December, the Sunday opening with free admission will be brought forward to the 24th of the month.

 Visitors are required to leave the halls 30 minutes before museum closing time.
 Please go to Vatican Museums’ official website for bookings and updates.

 Best Time to Visit the Vatican

 Rome and Vatican City are very popular destinations, and are therefore never deserted.
 But there are usually fewer tourists in the winter months, as well as the shoulder seasons (April to June and September to October).
 Tuesdays and Thursdays are generally less busy at the Vatican.

-Before the pandemic, I’d advise going early in the morning or late in the evening to beat the crowd because the Vatican is notorious for super long lines of people waiting to get in.
-However, at present, all visitors who wish to enter the museums must book tickets online.
-This should eliminate the long queues.
+It is best to go early in the morning or late in the evening to beat the crowd because the Vatican is notorious for super long lines of people waiting to get in.

 Weather-wise, the best times to go are during fall and spring.
 Summer is good too, if you don’t mind the heat and humidity (the average high is 30°C).
 Winter is mild with temperatures around 10°C, but is also the rainiest time of the year.